Akshaypaurush/HDFS-and-Hive/README.md

 # Technologies Used

-HDFS:  for storing large web-series dataset and provides easier access to hive tables.
+**HDFS:** For storing large web-series dataset and provides easier access to hive tables.

-Hive: Hive is used  to facilitates easy data summarization, ad-hoc queries, and the analysis of web-seires datasets stored in Hadoop compatible file systems.
+**Hive:** Hive is used  to facilitates easy data summarization, ad-hoc queries, and the analysis of web-seires datasets stored in Hadoop compatible file systems.